blazdob/WIER---assignments-repo/pa1/README.md

 - to check logs:
   `docker logs -f container-name`

-# Config file
-`examples/config.ini.example` provides example config file for crawler.
-This file can be copied to the same folder as `main.py` with name `config.ini` and modified as necessary.

 # SQL Commands for some crawler operations

 ## Set all pages that had error to be recrawled in future
 `UPDATE crawldb.page SET page_type_code = 'FRONTIER' WHERE page_type_code = 'ERROR'`

 # Operating crawler
-- you have to be in `pa1` directory.
+- You have to be in `pa1/crawler` directory.
-- run crawler with `python main.py`
+- Run crawler with `python main.py`
-- crawler can be run with some arguments: `python main.py -d DEBUG --strategy BATCH_BFS --workers 6`.
+- Crawler can be run with arguments: `python main.py -d DEBUG --strategy BATCH_BFS --workers 6`.
 For more information: `python main.py --help`
+- `examples/config.ini.example` provides example config file for crawler.
+This file can be copied to the same folder as `main.py` with name `config.ini` and modified as necessary.
+- You can stop the crawler with CTRL-C, preferably during sleep after thread batch is finished.
+If you try stopping it during thread execution, the program won't terminate immediately.
+The signal will be processed only after the threads are finished.
+- When you try to stop the program the selenium webdrivers are going to try to reconnect several times before finally quitting so you have to be patient for a little while.
+If you try to end it quickly with CTRL-C again, the program will stop faster but with an ugly exception trace.
+We are not sure whether this is due to a certain bug or just selenium not working best with CTRL-C signaling.